aengl/turtle-cv/README.md

 The usual way to contribute is to fork the project, make changes on your fork and then create a pull request.

 But you're also welcome to create an issue in this repository, where you link to your theme.

+A note on themes: you are welcome to support attributes in your theme that are not in the schema.
+You don't have to support everything there is in the schema either, but the subset used in the [example CV](__tests__/cv.yml) needs to be fully supported.

 ## License